9 Top-Rated Tourist Attractions on the Lofoten Islands

 5 Røst Islands

-Accessible only by boat, the remarkable Røst Islands, located 62 miles from the mainland, are home to a large colony of seabirds, including some three million puffins.
+Accessible only by boat, the remarkable Røst Islands, located about 99 kilometers from the mainland, are home to a large colony of seabirds, including some three million puffins.
 Thanks to their remoteness, the islands' high crags - Vedøy, Storfjell, Stavøy, and Nykan - are perfect homes for many rare species, such as the greater and lesser storm petrels and fulmars.
 All told, a quarter of Norway's seabird population lives on the islands, a fact that makes the trip by boat from Røstland all the more worthwhile.
 While there, visit the Skomvær Lighthouse, built in 1887 and considered Lofoten's final Atlantic outpost.

 6 Lofotr Viking Museum